Skip to main content

 Internships and Career Opportunities

 Our BA program lets you customize your studies around your interests and career goals.
-Our majors work closely with their academic advisor to structure a curriculum that best CMU students greet Senator Cory Gardner (R-Colo.).serves their objectives.
-We can show you which classes will help prepare you for law school or graduate school, for example.
+Our majors work closely with their advisors to structure a curriculum that best People standing inside Asteriaserves their objectives.
+We will take time to discuss your desired career path, the advantages and disadvantages of that path, and help you select the best courses for that path.
 We can also help you choose courses geared towards careers in public administration, issue advocacy, public policy, global affairs, and many other careers.
-The question isn't, "What can I do with a political science degree?"
-Instead, it's "What can't I do with a political science degree?"

-Internships are often the best job preparation undergraduates can get.
-In fact, many of our alumni are now working in careers obtained directly as a result of their internships.
-Our majors intern in a variety of roles, in locations including Washington D.C., Denver, and Grand Junction.
+Internships are often the best job preparation our undergraduate students can get.
+In fact, many of our alumni are now working in careers thanks to their CMU internships.
+Our majors gain hands-on experience through internships in a wide range of roles and locations, including Washington D.C., Denver, and Grand Junction.

 A political science minor complements any other degree in the social and behavioral sciences.
 It also pairs well with CMU's programs in business, mass communication, criminal justice, and education.